Aidar5/nattoeng/docs/source/book/18_db/sqlite3_context_manager.rst

      ('0000.AAAA.DDDD', 'sw3', 'Cisco 2960', 'London, Green Str'),
      ('0011.AAAA.CCCC', 'sw4', 'Cisco 3750', 'London, Green Str')]

 Note that the content of *switch* table before and after adding the information is the same.
-This means that no line from the *data2* list has been written.
+This means that no line from *data2* list has been written.

 This is because executemany() method is used and within the same transaction we try to write all four lines.
 If an error occurs with one of them, all changes are reversed.